loplat/loplat-sdk-android/readme.md

 ﻿#### Note ####
 * If you want to see loplat REST API, please refer to https://github.com/loplat/loplat-rest-api for details
-* If you want to see Plengi iOS SDK, please refer to https://github.com/loplat/loplat-sdk-ios for details

 # Plengi SDK